Pavers vs. Concrete Patio: Which is Best?

 3. Create an Entertainment Space

 Once you decide to create a patio, you must choose your materials.
-While there are different materials, two popular options are concrete and pavers.
-Continue reading for a breakdown of each material, their pros and cons, cost, and installation methods.
+While there are many different materials available, two popular options are concrete and pavers.
+Continue reading for a breakdown of each material, its pros and cons, cost, and installation methods.

 Concrete is a commonly used construction material composed of cement, water, sand, and gravel.
 Concrete can be installed as a slab or as pavers for patios.